documentnode/documentnode.io/Writing/Spell Checking.md

-# Spell Checking
+# Spell checking

 Spell checking is essential to any writing application.
 Document Node has built-in support for more than 10 popular languages on all platforms including macOS, Windows, and Linux.
 There are even more languages are supported on macOS.

-> `Spell Checking` is only available in version `1.4.1+`.
+> `Spell checking` is only available in version `1.4.1+`.
 If you are using an old version, please upgrade to the latest one.

 The spelling language defaults to the system language if it's supported.
 Otherwise, **American English** will be used for spell checking.